markubiak/wallpaper-reddit/README.md

 - url.txt is the url of the current wallpaper
 - title.txt is the title of the current wallpaper (useful if you want to put the title into conky!)
 - external.sh is a bash script that is run at the end of every execution of the script.
 Any extra commands to deal with the wallpaper can be safely places in this bash script.
 I personally have mine darken my xfce4-panel if the wallpaper is too bright at the top, and set the wallpaper as my SLiM/xscreensaver background.

+#Hacks for window managers that refuse to change wallpaper
+Some WMs (like Pantheon) will not detect when a wallpaper updates.
+Some, like XFCE, only need to have the wallpaper set to something else, then reset (thus why there is an example for it in there that does so).
+However, some WMs will cache the wallpaper, which makes downloading a new one pointless, as the old one will simply be used.
+To get around this, one can utilize the handy external.sh script. ( ~/.wallpaper/external.sh)

+  RAND=$RANDOM  #Creates a random int

+  cd /home/user/.wallpaper  #Navigate to the proper directory

+  rm `ls | grep wallpaper[0-9]`  #Removes any old copied wallpaper files (to reduce clutter)

+  cp wallpaper wallpaper$RAND  #Copies the wallpaper to the new file

+  gsettings set org.gnome.desktop.background picture-uri file:///home/user/.wallpaper/wallpaper$RAND  #Sets the wallpaper to the new, uncached file

+What this block of code does is generate a random int (0-32767) and copy the wallpaper to wallpaper(random int).
+This creates a new file that the WM has not cached before, forcing it to reload the wallpaper.
+Only a 1 in 2^16 chance of failure, good enough for me.
+The second line also makes sure any previous wallpapers get cleaned up